DanielFaulkner/CodingTutorials/OSDevelopment/6FilesystemsFAT12.md

 ; Lookup the contents of the FAT entry

 mov ax, [FileFirstCluster]  ; Load into the arithmatic register the first cluster number
-LoadFATEntry                ; Start of FAT entry checking loop
+LoadFATEntry:               ; Start of FAT entry checking loop

 ; -- FAT16 --
 mov cx, 2                   ; Bytes per cluster entry (2)